theochem/B3DB/README.md

 # About *B3DB*

-In this repo, we present a large benchmark dataset, Blood-Brain Barrier Database (B3DB), complied from 50 published resources (as summarized at [raw_data/raw_data_summary.tsv](raw_data/raw_data_summary.tsv)) and categorized based on experimental uncertainty.
-A subset of the molecules in B3DB has numerical `logBB` values (1058 compounds), while the whole dataset has categorical (BBB+ or BBB-) BBB permeability labels (7807).
+In this repo, we present a large benchmark dataset, Blood-Brain Barrier Database (B3DB), compiled from 50 published resources (as summarized at [raw_data/raw_data_summary.tsv](raw_data/raw_data_summary.tsv)) and categorized based on the consistency between different references/measurements.
+A subset of the molecules in B3DB has numerical `logBB` values (1058 compounds), while the whole dataset has categorical (BBB+ or BBB-) BBB permeability labels (7807 compounds).
 Some physicochemical properties of the molecules are also provided.

 ## Citation